China Circle: USA

 American electronic brands were successful in the international market.
-The achievement and favourable conditions in China allowed Americans to invest in these regions.
+The achievements and favourable conditions in China allowed Americans to invest in these regions.
 Edge Electronic Group, Philips Electronics, and Electric Vehicles USA, Inc. are American electronic brands that accessed the Chinese market and the circle.
 American brands were powerful.
 The corporations became successful in China due to the favourable conditions in the region.
 American electronic brands in China remitted taxes to the government.
 The taxes from electronic brands invested in either country within the China Circle benefitted the circle members.
 American electronic corporations in the region employed the locals.
 Reduced unemployment rates help most households in Taiwan, Hong Kong, China.
 The three countries in the China Circle shared close geographical locations.
 It is easy for the circle to request foreign electronic corporations to invest within the member countries.
-Three countries were benefited from the China Circle as it creates a rapport that enabled locals from circle members to migrate in search of employment.
+Three countries benefited from the China Circle as it creates a rapport that enabled locals from circle members to migrate in search of employment.
 American and Japanese electronic brands improved cohesion among the circle members.
 As countries engaged one another when interacting with foreign investors, civilians within these nations were moving with the China Circle searching for jobs.

 American electronics companies operating in the China Circle understood the opportunity in the China Circle.
 The opportunities in the market were unexplored and American companies’ arrival was a strategic decision.
-The exhibition of interests to invest in the China Circle indicated that the companies were aiming at all China Circle members.
+The exhibition of interest to invest in the China Circle indicated that the companies were aiming at all China Circle members.
 At that time, some electronics equipment was unavailable in the China Circle market.
 However, American electronics companies operating in the circle allowed the region's buyers to access other items that are unavailable in the domestic market.
-Similarly, American electronics organizations intensified pressure in the China Circle's markets.
+Similarly, American electronics organizations intensified pressure on the China Circle's markets.
 The buyer had alternatives that were missing before.
 Therefore, American brands continued to grow as other domestic companies.
 The circle members also improved their products' quality to avoid being rendered irrelevant.
 The Chinese market environment was suitable for foreign brands.
 Similarly, domestic companies started manufacturing electronics.
 The partnership between the local and American electronics allowed domestic electronics companies in the China Circle to advance their production levels.